Types of Database Models

 (ii) Insertion, deletion and updation of any record would require pointer adjustments.

 In a Relational Database Model, the data organized in the form of rows and columns similar to a table.
 The tables are referred to as relations in a relational data model.
-Rows of the table are referred to as tuples and the columns of a table are referred to as attributes.
+The rows of the table are referred to as tuples and the columns of a table are referred to as attributes.
 A relational database model is defined as a database that allows you to group its data items into one or more independent tables.
 They can be related to one another by using fields common to each related table.